Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 1. Make sure your SwitchBot App version is up to date.

 2. Make sure SwitchBot Outdoor Spotlight Cam has been added to your App and your device firmware version is up to date.
-If it is not the latest version, please log in to the SwitchBot App → Profile → Help and Feedback → Contact Feedback.

 3. Please enable the removal alert in the following sequence: